SFe-Team-was-taken/SFe/sfe32-latest/format-specification/sfe-format-specification.md

 ## 9.1.2 Sample looping

-The method of operation is identical to SoundFont® 2.04, but different types of looping will be added in a future version of SFe32.
+The method of operation is identical to SoundFont® 2.04, but different types of looping will be added in a future version of SFe.

 * * *

 ## 9.1.3 Filters

-The method of operation is identical to SoundFont® 2.04, but different types of filters will be added in SFe32 version 4.01.
+The method of operation is identical to SoundFont® 2.04, but different types of filters will be added in SFe version 4.01.

 * * *